Concrete Bag Calculator — m, kg bags, cost comparison

 FAQ

 Which bag size is best?
-25 kg bags are easiest to handle for DIY projects.
-50 kg bags offer better value for larger pours but require more strength to carry.
+25 kg bags are easiest to handle for DIY work.
+40–50 kg bags give better value for larger pours but need more strength to carry.